-Brendan Ige, a native of Pearl City, Hawaii, was recently appointed instructor of tuba and euphonium at Eastern Michigan University and will begin teaching at the School of Music & Dance in fall 2019.
-Professor Ige, who is completing his doctoral studies at the University of Michigan, has earned master’s degrees in tuba performance and chamber music from the University of Michigan in 2016, and completed his undergraduate degree at Bowling Green State University.
+Brendan Ige, a native of Pearl City, Hawaii, was appointed instructor of tuba and euphonium at Eastern Michigan University's School of Music & Dance in fall 2019.
+Professor Ige, who is completing his doctoral studies at the University of Michigan, earned his master’s degrees in tuba performance and chamber music from the University of Michigan, and his undergraduate degree at Bowling Green State University.
 Brendan performs regularly on tuba and euphonium, composes, and teaches low brass in the Michigan and Ohio area.
 His primary teachers include Fritz Kaenzig and David Saltzman.
 Brendan has performed with the Toledo Symphony, Toledo Symphony Concert Band, Adrian Symphony, Akron Symphony, Perrysburg Symphony, The Royal Hawaiian Band, and the Cedar Point Beach Band.